stuartellis/stuartellis-site-hugo/content/articles/windows-golang-setup.md

 files for errors and other potential problems.
 Each linter works with specific types of file.
 For example, the ESLint plugin checks JavaScript files.

+## Visual Studio Code ##

+To install Visual Studio Code using Chocolatey, enter this command in an Administrator window for PowerShell:

+    choco install VisualStudioCode

+Be sure to add the [Go
+package](https://code.visualstudio.com/docs/languages/go), which turns Visual Studio Code into a development environment for Go.

 # Node.js #

 [Node.js](https://nodejs.org/) is the run-time for JavaScript.
 It also includes